Competition Overview

 Yes, you are still eligible to participate in this year’s competition as long as you meet the eligibility criteria, and submit an original idea that has not previously been entered in other competitions or made available to the general public outside of your school.

 The selection is done by a panel of judges comprising of representatives from Samsung and its partnering organisations.
-The judges will be revealed closer to the date of the finale event.
+The judging panel will be revealed closer to the date of the Grand Finale.

 The entries will be evaluated based on these judging criteria.